esp-rs/std-training/book/src/02_4_hello_board.md

 To test Wi-Fi connectivity, you will have to provide your network name (SSID) and password (PSK).
 These credentials are stored in a dedicated `cfg.toml` file (which is `.gitignore`d) to prevent accidental disclosure by sharing source code or doing pull requests.
 An example is provided.

-TODO we consider `cfg.toml` a suboptimal file name, an [issue](https://github.com/jamesmunns/toml-cfg/issues/2) has been raised.

 ✅ Copy `cfg.toml.example` to `cfg.toml` (in the same directory) and edit it to reflect your actual credentials:

 ```console